adeep/bitwarden_reddit/cannot_login.md

   In this situation, if you do not have an [export](https://bitwarden.com/help/export-your-data/), you could still consider trying making one if you do not already have one.

-* _If you’re self-hosting_, verify your own server _is functioning correctly_.
-It is possible your
-  login problems due to local errors misconfigurations of your self-hosted Bitwarden server.
+_If you’re self-hosting_, verify your own server _is functioning correctly_.
+It is possible your login problems due to local errors misconfigurations of your self-hosted Bitwarden server.
   These issues are out of the scope of this guide).
 But please do verify you have the _latest server version_ installed. (“New” client versions and “old” server versions do get incompatible eventually!)

 ## Email and/or Master Password

-At this point of this guide, your experience is that the Bitwarden servers are functioning, but you still cannot log in, especially via the web vault.
+You believe the Bitwarden servers are functioning, but you still cannot log in, especially via the web vault.
 What's next?